-The company plans to discharge up to 3 million gallons of wastewater per day containing heavy metals and nutrient pollution into the lower Clark Fork River.
-Revett also plans to use unproven technology to store the 100-million-tons of toxic mining waste (tailings), which it would leave permanently in an unlined pile covering 346 acres just 1/4 mile from the Clark Fork River.
+Hecla also plans to use a risky dam design to store the 100-million-tons of toxic mining waste (tailings), which it would leave permanently in an unlined pile covering 346 acres just 1/4 mile from the Clark Fork River.

-If it is approved, the Rock Creek Mine would:
+If it is approved, the Rock Creek Mine is predicted to:

 - discharge polluted water for decades or centuries after the mine closes; the State of Montana says the pollution could continue forever.